This post is all about small bedroom organization ideas.

 10. Use the back of the door – but make it look tidy

-Doors are great to create extra storage space.
-If you have a tiny bedroom with no storage space, these over-the-door organizers are life savers.
+Doorways are great for creating extra storage space.
+These over-the-door organizers are life savers if you have a tiny bedroom with no storage space.

 11. Create extra storage with a ceiling shelf